Broman3113/Loan-js/README.md

 ## About The Project

 Native JavaScript project that made to improve own skills.
-Loan-js has comonents, modules, etc.
+Loan-js was written in an object-oriented style (OOP) is also has components, modules, etc.

 ### Built With